-Serbia boosting RES projects with lucrative FiT system for green kwh8.
-March 2013. / News Serbia Energy
+Serbia boosting RES projects with lucrative FiT system for green kwh, News Serbia Energy

 Serbia could receive over €700 in investments into wind parks alone in the next few years, developments which would mean Serbia no longer needs to import power during the winter.
 The Ministry for Energy recently fired the starting gun in the race to develop Serbia’s energy independence, a competition that is attracting major players from both East and West.
 The question is whether those that currently profit from Serbia’s energy dependence will sit on the sidelines of the competition.

 The announcement of several new investments in wind parks, especially the one in Kovin, which is to be built in the autumn by the American company Continental Wind Partners, has demonstrated the huge potential of this energy source.
 Under the administration of Barack Obama the industry has experienced a quantum leap forward and from being the mascot of renewable energy it has become a billion dollar industry.
 Therefore, it is not surprising that the value of the investment in Kovin is measured in hundreds of millions of euros and it is only one of several projects of similar size.
 No longer a light breeze of eco-wind, we are now talking about an economic whirlwind, a serious industry with growth of geometric progression.

 Investments in renewable energy sources (RES) – with particular focus on wind parks – are higher than the added value to Serbia’s economy of the construction of new coal power plants.
 This significantly redefines the story about RES, which is now about a significant source of economic revenues and no longer just a tale of ecology and environmental protection.